sourcegraph/sourcegraph-public-snapshot/docs/config/listeners.md

 # Listen ports

-You can configure the HTTP listener with:
+You can set the HTTP listener address with the `--http-addr` flag:

 ```
-[serve]
+src serve --http-addr=:3080
-HTTPAddr = :3080
+src serve --http-addr=1.2.3.4:3080
 ```

 The port can have the following formats: